ialzuru/MSD_DS/README.md

 Three fields were studied: Duration, Tempo, and Artist Location.
 The outliers in each case were verified, while the artist location was normalized and completed.
 We also show some plots of the raw data for duration, tempo, and artist location.

-For the cleaning process of these 3 fields, please review the .md files of each correspondent subdirectory in the /cleaning folder.
+For the cleaning process of these 3 fields, please review the README.md files of each correspondent subdirectory in the /cleaning folder.

+Icaro Alzuru
+December - 2015